Bidishabiswas1704/insurance_predictor/README.md

 ### 🌐 Streamlit:
 Web app development with Streamlit for an intuitive user experience.

-### 📡 Requests:
-Used for HTTP handling to enhance data retrieval and communication.

 ### 📈 GitHub Actions:
 Continuous integration for code quality assurance.